 - Return to your resting position and repeat the exercise as many times as you can.

 This pose is also known as the Cow Face Pose.
-It is one of the best asanas for the treatment of cirrhosis.
-When you have liver cirrhosis, oxygenation and blood flow is prevented by scar tissues.
+This yoga for fatty liver is also one of the best asanas for the treatment of cirrhosis.
+When you have liver cirrhosisi XA condition in which scar tissues slowly replace healthy liver tissues and cause long-term liver damage. , oxygenation and blood flow is prevented by scar tissues.
 Your liver becomes unable to remove toxins and pathogenic bacteria and metabolize fats.
 By practicing this asana, your liver gets stimulated, thereby ensuring that oxygen and blood flow freely through it.

 - The first step to performing this exercise is to squat on the surface with one leg crossed over the other.